-When moving to the US there are not many things more important than your money and the US banking system can be quite hard to get used to.
-American banks tend to be locally operated, so per state or region and because of this local nature, those not familiar with the process can become quite frustrated quite quickly.
-Local banks are probably best avoided unless you plan on staying in that area as cashing cheques from local banks whilst out of state can be tricky and other banks will charge you to use their ATMs.
-Instead head for one of the bigger banks of which the main players are:
+When moving to the US there aren't many things more important than your money and the US banking system can be quite hard to get used to.
+American banks tend to be locally operated, so per state or region.
+Because of this local nature, those not familiar with the process can become quite frustrated quite quickly.
+Local banks are probably best avoided unless you plan on staying in that area, as cashing cheques from local banks whilst out of state can be tricky and other banks will charge you to use their ATMs.
+Instead, head for one of the bigger banks of which the main players are:

 It pays to do your research however, and choose a bank that has branches in your local US region in case you need to visit in person.

 To open an account you will need proof of ID and an address so take your passport, social security number (if you have one) and proof of residency.